Riku Lätti

 Riku Lätti is a South African singer, songwriter, and writer.

+Biography

-After matriculation in 1991 at Hoërskool Florida, Johannesburg, he studied philosophy at the University of the Witwatersrand where he finished his honors degree.
+After graduating in 1991 from Hoërskool Florida, Johannesburg, he completed a philosophy honors degree at the University of the Witwatersrand.
 He changed his name to Victor S. Wolf and claimed that Riku Lattii was "dead."
-Since then he composed the complete film score for Jans Rautenbach's film "Abraham", on which he was credited as Riku Lätti, thereby being effectively resurrected.
+Since then he has composed the complete film score for Jans Rautenbach's film Abraham (2015), on which he was credited as Riku Lätti.

-In South Africa, Riku collaborated with superstars such as Koos Kombuis, Laurika Rauch, Frazer Barry, Churchil Naudé, David Kramer, Stef Bos, and Paul Riekert, among others.
-His songs have been performed and recorded by people like Karla du Plessis, Laurika Rauch, Bobby van Jaarsveld, the all-girl punk band The Pheobes, and the jazz outfit Tsunami, and Izak Davel.
+In South Africa, Lätti collaborated with Koos Kombuis, Laurika Rauch, David Kramer, and Stef Bos, among others.
+His songs have been performed and recorded by Laurika Rauch, Bobby van Jaarsveld, and Izak Davel.

-In 2005, he broke onto the international music scene when he completed his first tour in Belgium and the Netherlands.
+In 2005, he had his international break, completing his first tour of Belgium and the Netherlands.
 In 2006, during a follow-up tour through Europe, he performed with Stef Bos.
-On October 1, 2007, Lätti released his first album in the Benelux (Akoesties).
-For this album, he re-recorded some of his best songs in a stripped-down version, using only his voice and a piano or a guitar.
+On 1 October 2007, Lätti released his first album in the Benelux (Akoesties).
+For this album, he re-recorded some of his songs in stripped-down versions, using only his voice and a piano or a guitar.

-Riku, together with Jahn Beukes, wrote the music for the award-winning SABC television series Hopeville.
-Hopeville won the prestigious Rose d'Or in Switzerland for best international TV series.
-It was also nominated for an Emmy Award.
-Other scores include the soundtrack for the KykNet series Wie lê waar and the drama series Vlug na Egipte.
+Together with Jahn Beukes, Lätti wrote the music for the SABC television series Hopeville.
+His other scores include the soundtrack for the KykNet series Wie lê waar and the drama series Vlug na Egipte.

-He won a South African Film and Television Award (SAFTA) for his sound design and film score for the feature film Die Wonderlike Avonture van Hanna Hoekom.

-Other awards Riku has won include 2 GMT (Geraas Musiektoekennings).
-The first for best alternative artist for his album Pleister vir my Nerwe.
-The second for best male vocalist for his album Aan't sterre tel.
-He also got a Vonk Music Award for his album Die President se keuse.

-His greatest work is the collaborative album Radio Lava with Jahn Beukes and Arnaud van Vliet featuring his original work.
-He accused the South African media of not having transformed after the end of Apartheid.

-He is also the chief in charge of Zimdollar, an Afrikaans cult newspaper.

-He is the founding father of Die Wasgoedlyn.